dipucwc/5G-NR-6G-Wireless-Engineering-Portfolio/01_radio_channel_sounding_multipath_analysis/README.md

 }
 ```

 Bartlett beamforming is robust and simple, but its angular resolution is limited by the array aperture.
-For a ULA with half-wavelength element spacing, closely spaced arrivals may merge into one broad lobe.
+Therefore, closely spaced arrivals may merge into a single broad lobe.

----

-# MUSIC Super-Resolution Validation:
+# MUSIC Algorithm Validation:

 MUSIC is a subspace-based direction-of-arrival estimator.
-After eigendecomposition of the covariance matrix, the noise-subspace matrix \(E_n\) is formed from the eigenvectors associated with the smallest eigenvalues.
+After eigendecomposition of the spatial covariance matrix, the noise-subspace matrix \(E_n\) is formed from the eigenvectors associated with the smallest eigenvalues.

 The MUSIC pseudo-spectrum is